 If a particular activity interests you, inquire with our concierge or contact the activity operator directly for details before booking,

-Located at the quieter end of Grace Bay Beach, the Tuscany resort offers guests privacy while placing you within close proximity to beach bars, restaurants, shops and attractions.
+Located at the quieter end of Grace Bay Beach, The Tuscany Resort offers guests privacy while placing you within close proximity to beach bars, restaurants, shops and attractions.
 Our resort offers complimentary use of bicycles, and our concierge will be happy to recommend a car rental service or arrange a taxi for you.
-When you reserve your stay at the Tuscany, you’ll hear from our pre-arrivals concierge who can help arrange transportation from the airport.
+When you reserve your stay at The Tuscany, you’ll hear from our pre-arrival concierge who can help arrange transportation from the airport.

 In The Event of an Emergency

-If you are a guest of the Tuscany resort, and If you or someone in your travel group develop symptoms of COVID or other illness during your visit, you are required to immediately contact The Ministry of Health COVID-19 hotline at 649-232-9444 or 649-333-0911 for information and instructions on what to do next.
+If you are a guest of The Tuscany Resort, and If you or someone in your travel group test positive for or develop symptoms of COVID-19 or another illness during your visit, you are required to immediately contact The Ministry of Health COVID-19 hotline at 649-232-9444 or 649-333-0911 for information and instructions on what to do next.

 Providenciales has one hospital, Cheshire Hall Medical Centre, which is within easy reach and can provide you with excellent care until arrangements are made to get you home.